zooxo/rack42/README.md

 ____________________

-The top line of the screen (status line) shows the selected cell address, the value of this cell (if demanded with DISP), some indicators (shift, reference or ascii character selection) and the battery status (0...9).
+The top line of the screen (status line) shows the selected cell address, the value of this cell (if demanded with SHOW) or the date, some indicators (ie shift) and the battery status (0...9).
 The second line (edit line) shows the content (formula or text) of the selected cell.
-The third part of the screen swows the spreadsheet (with a cell width of 9) or (when editing a text) all available ascii characters.
+The third part of the screen swows the spreadsheet (with a cell width of 9), or two top registers of the stack or (when editing a text) all available ascii characters.
 At the bottom of the screen the function keys are shown.
-Please note that in case of printing a chart (see chapter Graphics) thw whole screen is used by the chart.
+Please note that in case of printing a chart (see chapter Graphics) the whole screen is used by the chart.

+Indicators:
+  9                  Battery status (0~9)
+  ^ (arrow up)       Shift
+  -> (cursor right)  CursorPad is active
+  1                  (Formula) Edit mode - NumPad is active SQRT               (Formula) Edit mode - Extra math menu is active
+  @                  (Formula) Edit mode - Reference selection "                  (Text) Edit mode x                  HEXmode1 (status line shows cell value in hex format) X                  HEXmode2 (only status line shows cell value decimal)

 ____________________

- SPECIFICATIONS
-____________________

-  6 15   Number of columns and rows
-  3 5    Number of columns and rows to be printed
-  26     Size of calculation stack
-  50     Number of commands per cell
-  9      Cell width
+ PRIOR KEYS
+___________________

+ SETUP   Quit RACK42 to operating system (DMCP)
+ EXIT    On/Off (Suspend)
+ SHIFT   Toggle shift key
+ MODES   Modes menu (Spreadsheet, Calculator, Ted, Draw, HP-35) ASSIGN  Screenshot
+ SHOW    Shows date/time or specific information in the status line DISP    Toggle grid display
+ BASE    HEX mode (no HEXmode, HEXmode1 or HEXmode2) SST     View help image (/RACK42/RACK42help.bmp)
+ BST     View html help file (/RACK42/RACK42help.htm)

 ____________________